Girlkind: 2020: Sun J Temporary Hiatus, Future (퓨쳐), Psycho4U

 On March 22, 2020, Nextlevel Entertainment announced Sun J temporary hiatus from Girlkind activities to concentrate on her studies at Gimpo University after her graduation from the School of Performing Arts Seoul.

 Later at the end of March, Girlkind had already been re-organized as a four-member group ready to come back with another digital single "Future (퓨쳐) ".The song and music video were released on April 14, 2020, on all streaming services.
 The members Xeheun, Jikang and Medic Jin participated into the writing of the lyrics.
 On April 17 a challenge called "Future Challenge" was consequently announced through social media with the aim to overcome COVID-19 by encouraging people into supporting each other in order to achieve our dreams.

 On October 26, 2020, Girlkind announced to come back with another single "Psycho4U", which was officially released on November 4, 2020.

 2021: Good Vibes Only (이 분위기에 취해), My Teenage Girl

 Girlkind announced their come back plan through social media followed by their Yellow and Pink concept teasers.

 Nextlevel Entertainment revealed through articles Brave Entertainment producer Two Champ participated in producing the new song while members Xeheun and Jikang helped arranging the choreography.

 The song and music video were released on July 7, 2021 entering Melon and Bugs!
 Top 100 latest 24 Hours chart from position #99 peaking at #39.

-The youngest member Ellyn participated into prequel season '등교 전 망설임' (RR: Deunggyo Jeon Mangseolim; lit.
-Hesitation Before Going to School) of MBC survival show My Teenage Girl, but was eliminated on Episode 3 due to lack of votes from the judges.
+The youngest member Ellyn participated into prequel season of MBC survival show My Teenage Girl, but was eliminated on Episode 3 due to lack of votes from the judges.